 The Bard Debate Union represents a union of both a student club and a college-sponsored team.
 As a club, the BDU organizes meetings, workshops, and events on campus and in the local community.
 As a team, the BDU prepares for, attends, and participates in inter-collegiate debate competitions.

 In compliance with college policy, all club-sponsored meetings, workshops, and events are open to all members of the Bard College community so long as said members abide by the code of conduct and general expectations of respect and decency as outlined in the Bard College Student Handbook (available here: http://www.bard.edu/dosa/handbook/).
 Debate can be, of its nature, a competitive and combative enterprise; nonetheless, all club members are expected to treat one another with respect at all times.

 Team Membership/Tournament Travel Requirements

 Debate tournaments provide an excellent opportunity for BDU members to practice their public speaking skills, engage in healthy competition, and to discuss some of the most pressing issues of the day with students from other colleges and universities.
 All Bard students are welcome to join the team.
 That said, participation in college-sponsored team travel is a privilege and not a right.
 Those who wish to attend tournaments are expected to abide by the following guidelines:

 1. Meetings and Practice.
-Team members are expected to attend weekly Monday night debate meetings AND at least one practice debate per week.
+Team members are expected to consistently attend Monday night debate meetings AND at least one practice debate per week.
 Team members with a course conflict at this time should make specific arrangements with the debate coaching staff.